 - 2 Tablespoons minced cilantro

-- 4 frozen paratha breads Naan or whole wheat tortillas
+- 4 frozen paratha breads ( or Naan, whole wheat tortillas or gluten free wraps)

 Lightly steam or microwave cauliflower on high until just starting to soften, about 3-4 minutes.
 Set aside.